-One the surface, the term sustain is quite simple.
-It basically just means to keep things the way they are and don’t let them fall backwards.
+On the surface, the term “sustain” is quite simple.
+It basically just means to keep things the way they are and don’t let them fall backward.
 When talking about 5S, this certainly does apply, but it actually goes significantly beyond this.

 How to Sustain Improvement

 Sustaining improvement requires not just a set type of action, but a change in the overall culture of a workplace.
 Rather than having employees who can follow set processes day in and day out, you want to encourage employees to look for opportunities for change that will benefit themselves, the company, or the customers.

 This is essential because, in the modern workplace, a company that is doing things the same way for months and years at a time is actually falling behind the competition that is continuously innovating.
 To help encourage sustained improvement, consider some of these ideas:

 - Idea Box – Having an ‘idea box’ or any other place where employees can submit suggestions on how something in the facility can be improved.
 This can be a physical box, an email account, or anything else that makes it easy for employees to recommend improvements.

 - Reward Improvements – When an employee comes up with an idea to make an improvement, they should be rewarded in some way if it is successful.
 Whether this is monetary, with titles, or anything else.

 - Time – Giving employees time to develop ideas for improvement can really pay off in the long run.
 Allowing each employee up to 5% of their hours to spend on new ideas, for example, can encourage them to come up with improvement opportunities.